If anyone was born to be a horse racing trainer it was Andrew Balding, whose father, Ian, trained Mill Reef to win the 1971 Epsom Derby.

 First up for the star filly came a victory in the 2020 Cheveley Park Stakes at Newmarket over six furlongs.
 Oisin Murphy triumphed on the 7/2 Balding shot, taking the Group One by half a length from the Ken Condon trained Miss Amulet.

-Again pairing up with Oisin Murphy, Alcohol Free skipped through the slop at a less then Glorious Goodwood to prevail by one and a quarter length and prove she is class distilled.
+Again pairing up with Oisin Murphy, Alcohol Free skipped through the slop at a less then Glorious Goodwood to prevail by one and a quarter length.

 Away from racing, Balding is a supporter of Southampton FC.